TBD54566975/technical-proposals/tp025/README.md

 General rules:

-1. A newer snapshot erases all older snapshots with the same or a descendent scope. (e.g. a newer snapshot with "protocol" scope overwrites all older snapshots with any "protocol path" scope under the same protocol)
+1. A newer snapshot erases all older snapshots with the same or a descendent scope. (e.g. a newer snapshot with "protocol X" scope overwrites all older snapshots with any "protocol path" scope under the same protocol)

 1. A newer descendent snapshot overwrites inclusion of messages that falls under its (sub)scope in the parent snapshot. (e.g. a newer descendent snapshot with a `protocolX/pathSegment1/pathSegment2` scope overwrites inclusion of messages of a parent snapshot with scope `protocolX`)